 A login screen basically contains three text fields for Client Id, Usercode and Password.
-Client Id is retrieved from database 1 and password from database.
+The system retrieves the Client Id from database 1 and the password from the database.

 After a user enters Client Id, Usercode and Password the pointer again return back to Client Id.
-In this case when the user presses login button Usercode and Password get refreshed which creates issues with login.
-To avoid such bugs mouse pointer needs to be focussed before entering to Usercode and Password data.
+In this case, when the user presses the login button, the refreshment of Usercode and Password creates issues with login.
+To avoid such bugs, you need to focus the mouse pointer before entering the Usercode and Password data.

-The “Find Element” command serves as an effective way to solve this issue of finding a web element to be focussed within a page.
+The “Find Element” command serves as an effective way to solve this issue of finding a web element to be focused within a page.
 To focus on multiple web elements Find Elements command can be used.
-One of the ways for uniquely focussing a web element within a page is by using XPATH.
+One of the ways for uniquely focusing a web element within a page is by using XPATH.

 Syntax for Find Element